ScaleWeather/floccus/CONTRIBUTE.md

 ### Constants

 Moreover, all functions should use pre-defined constants as much as possible.
-Constants should be hardcoded into function only if they are empirical.
+Constants should be hardcoded into function only if they are empirical or used to convert the order-of-magnitude of some value.
 For example, if authors of the formula in the paper use latent heat of vaporization (Lv) constant with different value than used by `floccus` you should still use `floccus::constants::Lv` in your function.
 You can then open an issue to disscuss the value of `Lv` used in `floccus`.

 ### Naming conventions